Bi-fidelity sparse-grid interpolation driven by a local-error estimator: Conclusions

-In conclusion, the surrogate-informed adaptive sparse grid framework presents a powerful and efficient alternative to standard adaptive techniques.
-It effectively balances accuracy and computational cost, making high-dimensional problems more tractable.
 Future work will focus on applying this framework to a broader range of complex engineering problems, particularly in the context of optimization and uncertainty quantification.
 Further research could also explore the formulation of more sophisticated error indicators and the integration of this adaptive strategy within multi-fidelity modeling workflows.

+\paragraph{Acknowledgments} This work has been supported by the ICSC-Centro Nazionale di Ricerca in High Performance Computing, Big Data, and Quantum Computing, both funded by European Union - NextGenerationEU.
+Lorenzo Tamellini has been partially supported by the project 202222PACR ``Numerical approximation of uncertainty quantiﬁcation problems for PDEs by multi-ﬁdelity methods (UQ-FLY)'' and is member of the Gruppo Nazionale Calcolo Scientifico-Istituto Nazionale di Alta Matematica (GNCS-INdAM).

+\paragraph{Data Availability Statement} The Python toolbox developed for the algorithmic bifidelity approach is open‑source and available at \url{https://github.com/cfdlab-unipi/surrogate-informed-sparse-grid-tool}.
+It is released under the MIT license, allowing unrestricted use, modification, and redistribution.
+The toolbox implements in Python some of the basic functionalities of the Sparse Grid Matlab Kit \cite{piazzola2024algorithm} and extends it by incorporating the algorithmic bifidelity logic introduced in this work, providing a fully Python‑based framework for surrogate construction and analysis.
+It supports scalar outputs, time‑series data, and vector‑valued quantities.
+All scripts required to reproduce the figures and results presented in this work are included in the repository.